vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

 Note that CLI-based (non-interactive) authentication is only allowed on the `pinniped-cli` client, not on any configured third-party OIDCClient.
 This pre-existing limitation is to prevent 3rd party apps from directly handling the user's credential.

+This feature will not be included in the initial release of GitHub support.
+It is planned as a follow-up feature after web-browser based authentication is fully supported.
+Therefore, some of the details in this section may change before implementation.
+This section is meant to give an overview of the general intended approach.

 Since we will use the GitHub API to discover a user's identity, we could use a PAT provided by the user at the CLI to authenticate that user.
 To keep the experience (and code) similar to OIDC and LDAP/AD identity providers,